-Unmanned Aerial Vehicles (UAVs), also known as drones, or Remotely Piloted Aircraft Systems (RPAS) technology is rapidly gaining in popularity, both for commercial and recreational use.
-It is being used a range of ways — in scientific research, engineering, film and TV production, photography, agriculture, power line inspection, and search and rescue work.
-In future, we may even see such technology used for goods delivery.
+Unmanned Aircraft Systems (UAS), alternatively known as drones, unmanned aerial vehicles (UAVs) or Remotely Piloted Aircraft Systems (RPAS) are rapidly gaining in popularity, both for commercial and recreational use.
+They are being used a range of ways — in scientific research, engineering, film and TV production, photography, agriculture, power line inspection, and search and rescue work.
+In future, we may even see UAS being used for goods delivery.

-The Government is committed to having a thriving and successful UAV sector in this country.
-Their use in business is an innovative direction the Government is keen to support, as it will bring the commercialisation of new products and services, creating more jobs for New Zealanders.
+The Government is committed to having a thriving and successful UAS sector in this country.
+UAS use in business is an innovative direction the Government is keen to support, as it will bring the commercialisation of new products and services, creating more jobs for New Zealanders.

 A government agency, Callaghan Innovation(external link), is supporting the development of this technology in New Zealand.

-All New Zealand universities are now using UAVs as part of their research efforts.
-Massey University is offering unmanned aircraft pilot training.
-An area of restricted airspace in New Zealand has been set aside specifically for the testing of UAVs by the University of Canterbury’s Spatial Engineering Research Centre(external link).
+All New Zealand universities are now using UAS as part of their research efforts.
+Massey University is offering UAS pilot training.
+An area of restricted airspace in New Zealand has been set aside specifically for the testing of UAS by the University of Canterbury’s Spatial Engineering Research Centre(external link).

-New safety rules came into force in New Zealand for UAVs on 1 August 2015.
+New safety rules will come into force in New Zealand for UAS on 1 August 2015.